 - 12.1 To underpin the values and ethos of our school and our intent to ensure that pupils at our school are appropriately safeguarded the following policies are also included under our safeguarding umbrella:

 - Staff Code of Conduct

 - Anti-Bullying

-- Positive handling and managing behaviour
+- Positive Handling and Managing Behaviour

 - Recruitment & Selection

 - Whistle-blowing

 - Attendance

 - On-line Safety

-- Health and Safety including site security
+- Health and Safety Including Site Security

-- Harassment and discrimination including racial abuse
+- Harassment and Discrimination Including Racial Abuse

-- Managing Medicines
+- Meeting the Needs of Pupils with Medical Conditions

 - Intimate Care

-- First aid
+- First Aid

-- Educational visits including overnight stays
+- Educational Visits Including Overnight Stays

+- Data Protection

+- GDPR related policies

-13. STATUTORY FRAMEWORK
+SECTION 13.
+STATUTORY FRAMEWORK

-This policy has been devised in accordance with the following legislation and guidance:

-- 'Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children', DfE (2015) - 'Keeping Children Safe in Education', DfE (2016) - Local Safeguarding procedures - Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings (October 2015). - 'What to do if you're worried a child is being abused', DfE (March 2015) - 'Information Sharing: Advice for practitioners', DfE (March 2015) - 'The Prevent duty: Departmental advice for schools and childcare providers', DfE (2015) - 'Mandatory Reporting of Female Genital Mutilation procedural information', Home Office (October 2015)
+- 13.1 This policy has been devised in accordance with the following legislation and guidance: - 'Working Together to Safeguard Children: A guide to interagency working to safeguard and promote the welfare of children', DfE (2018) - 'Keeping Children Safe in Education', DfE (2019) - Local Safeguarding procedures - Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings (May 2019). - 'What to do if you're worried a child is being abused', DfE (March 2015) - 'Information Sharing: Advice for practitioners', DfE (March 2015) - 'The Prevent Duty: Departmental advice for schools and childcare providers', DfE (2015) - 'Mandatory Reporting of Female Genital Mutilation procedural information', Home Office (October 2015)